VudhanthiNeeraja/Machine-Learning/README.md

 This is notes from the CourseEra guided project I've done.
 Please do check the other word document for additional notes and links on Linear Regression and Gradient Descent.

+You can take a look at the CourseEra course at: https://www.coursera.org/learn/linear-regression-numpy-python

 ## COST FUNCTION:

 Cost Function for the linear regression to minimize: